hll0017/FunGen_Final/README.md

 ## Analysis of Insulin and Insulin-like Signaling (IIS) Pathway
 ### GSEA
+GSEA was performed using ranked differentially expressed gene list (DEGrankName.rnk), a treatment class file (treatment_final.cls), and the CP:KEGG_LEGACY Gene Set Collection (c2.cp.kegg_legacy.v2024.1.Hs.symbols.gmt) with the No_Collapse option selected and 1000 permutations.
+The rest of the default options were left unchanged.
+The resulting folder was my_GSEA_KEGG_whole_analysis.GseaPreranked.1744228114343.

 ### Cytoscape

 ### Sequence Variation
-Trimmed reads were mapped to a subset of IIS genes () using the script ... on the ASC.
+Trimmed reads were mapped to a subset of IIS genes (IIS_CDS.fasta) using the script Map_VariantCall_DogIIS.sh on the ASC.
 See script for recommended job parameters

 ### Geneious
 The resulting consensus sequences obtained from sequence variation were imported into the program Geneious.
 Consensus sequences were grouped based on gene and consensus sequence alignments were built for each gene.
 Each alignment was analyzed manually to identify shared sequence variations.
 For an SNP or amino acid change to be considered it must be shared by at least 3 samples and not contain ambiguous or missing nucleotides or amino acids.